-'''

-$ DISTRO=<distro name> MACHINE=<machine name> source real-time-edge-setup-env.sh

--b <build dir>
+\$ DISTRO=<distro name> MACHINE=<machine name> source real-time-edge-setup-env.sh -b <build dir>

-'''

-- DISTRO=<distro configuration name> is the distro which configures the build environment and it is stored in: meta-real-time-edge/conf/distro - MACHINE=<machine configuration name> is the machine name which points to the configuration file in conf/ machine in meta-freescale and meta-imx. - -b <build dir> specifies the name of the build directory created by the real-time-edge-setupenv.sh script.
+- DISTRO=<distro configuration name> is the distro that configures the build environment and it is stored in: meta-real-time-edge/conf/distro - MACHINE=<machine configuration name> is the machine name that points to the configuration file in conf/machine in meta-freescale and meta-imx. - -b <build dir> specifies the name of the build directory created by the real-time-edge-setupenv.sh script.

 When the script is run, it prompts the user to accept the End User License Agreement (EULA).
-Once the EULA is accepted, the acceptance is stored in local.conf inside each build folder and the EULA acceptance query is no longer displayed for that build folder.
+Once the EULA is accepted, the acceptance is stored in the local.conf file within each build folder.
+The EULA acceptance query is no longer displayed for that build folder.

-After the script runs, the working directory is the one just created by the script, specified with the -b option.
-A conf folder is created containing the files bblayers.conf and local.conf.
+After the script runs, it creates a working directory that was specified using the -b option.
+A conf folder is created, which contains the bblayers.conf and local.conf files.